mathigon/textbooks/content/graphs-and-networks/content.md

 best one.
 These algorithms, which only give approximate solutions, are called __Heuristics__.

-Try rearranging the cities on this map.
-You can remove cities by clicking on them, and you can add cities by clicking anywhere on the map.
+Try rearranging the cities on this map, and watch how the shortest path between them changes.
+You can remove cities by tapping them, and you can add cities by clicking anywhere on the map:

-    .tsm-wrap.frame.fill.clearfix
+    figure: .tsm
-      .tsm-box: svg
+      svg(width=760 height=480 viewBox="0 0 760 480")

 ---
 > id: salesman-5